AngriestSCV/AngryShaderForgeDocumentation/docs/nodes.md

 This is a specialized version of Arc Tangent that takes 2 values and can determine which angle the value belongs to.
-The normal Arc Tangent can't determine a diffrence between 45 and 135 degrees for instance. can give the confusing results in those cases, but `atan2` uses the fact that it gets 2 values in to diffrentiate these cases.
+The normal Arc Tangent can't determine a difference between 45 and 135 degrees for instance.
+This can give the confusing results in those cases, but `atan2` uses the fact that it gets 2 values in to differentiate these cases.

 ## ToDegrees / ToRadians
 ![angle_conversion](node-images/angle_conversion.png)

 Convert values between degrees and radians depending on the node selected

+#Output

 ## PoiModuleOutput
 ![poi_output](node-images/poi_output.png)